Parasocial interaction: Scientific research

 Another important consideration for the study of PSI at a psychological level is that there is a form of PSI existing even in interpersonal social situation.
 People may use fundamentally the same cognitive processes in both interpersonal and mediated communication.
 Giles's 2002 paper also suggested that the element of direct interaction occurred in mediated interaction, such as talking to a presenter or celebrity guest, may continue in social interaction, with a cartoon character or a fictional protagonist in the mind.
 This may finally constitute a new way of interpreting social interaction.
 A further consideration is application of social cognitive approaches in individual levels.
 It is traditionally accepted that this approach is inadequate by itself for the study of relationships.

-However, a number of growing literature on the role of imagination in social interaction suggests that some imaginative activity (e.g., imaginary friends) may be an influential factor in the outcome of real social interaction.
+However, a growing literature on the role of imagination in social interaction suggests that some imaginative activity (e.g., imaginary friends) may be an influential factor in the outcome of real social interaction.
 PSI is nowadays regarded as an extension of normal social cognition, specifically in terms of the use of the imagination.
 Current PSI literature commonly acknowledge that the psychological processes acting at the individual level parallel those used in ordinary social activity and relationship building.

 Psychological implications during childhood

 The formation of parasocial relationships occurs frequently among adolescents, often creating one-sided and unreciprocated bonds with celebrities they encounter in the media.
 Parasocial interaction is best explored across a lifespan, which explains the growing focus on parasocial interaction in children and adolescents.
-Studies conducted have found differences between young girls and boys and how each group engages in parasocial behaviour.
-Adolescent boys have the tendency to favour male athletes, as opposed to adolescent girls who preferred celebrities such as musicians or actresses.
-Additionally, sex-role stereotyping is more common in children ages 5–6, but decreases in children age 10–11.
-Existing literature also intimates that attachments, parasocial or otherwise, established in early childhood, are highly influential on relationships created later in life.
+Studies conducted have found differences between young girls and boys and how each group engages in parasocial behavior.
+Adolescent boys have the tendency to favor male athletes, as opposed to adolescent girls who preferred celebrities such as musicians or actresses.

+Sex-role stereotyping is more common in children ages 5–6, but decreases in children age 10–11.
+Existing literature intimates that attachments, parasocial or otherwise, established in early childhood, are highly influential on relationships created later in life.
 Many studies have focused on adolescent girls because they are more likely to form a strong bond with a media figure and be influenced in terms of lifestyle choices.